lestex/terraform-aws/12 - aws-packer/README.md

 What it does:

-- Adds Packer for image (ami) prvisioning
+- Adds Packer for image (ami) provisioning

 ### Variables